 Prolonged consumption can put dental health at risk for a variety of reasons.
 Meth increases blood pressure, which can contribute to the appearance of gum disease.
 Combined with weight loss, the gum could shrink, leading to tooth loss in extreme cases.
 Additionally, dental infections and markings are common among addicted individuals.

-Depending on your choice of absorption, meth can also make users more vulnerable to HIV or hepatitis with dramatic consequences, due to use of shared needles.
+Depending on your choice of absorption, meth can also make users more vulnerable to HIV or hepatitis with dramatic consequences, due to the use of shared needles.

 Psychological symptoms are frequent, ranging from violent to psychotic behaviors as a result of neurotransmitter damage.
 Indeed, the dopamine increase is not without consequences.
 Meth users are more likely to go into a fight as a result, which will also affect their physical health.
 Psychotic symptoms often lead to sleep deprivation, which, in turn, makes the body more vulnerable to diseases and infections.